 Decoding the Labels

 Let’s begin with the basics.
-Mayou explains that SPF simply stands for "sun protection factor," and it's "a measure of the protection you will receive from UVB rays which are the ultraviolet rays responsible for burning and reddening of the skin.
+Mayou explains that SPF simply stands for sun protection factor: "It's a measure of the protection you will receive from UVB rays, which are the ultraviolet rays responsible for burning and reddening of the skin.
 The higher the factor, the more protection you will receive.
 An SPF 50 sunscreen will block approximately 98% of UVB rays, SPF 30 will block 95% and SPF 15 will block 93% as long as it has been applied thickly enough."

 As well as the SPF, you'll find between one and five stars on sunscreen packaging.
 These are used to denote the level of protection against UVA rays, which Mayou explains "have a longer wavelength and penetrate more deeply into the skin, and are responsible for ageing and wrinkling."
 Like UVB rays, they also cause skin cancer.
 And as UVA rays can penetrate clouds and glass, it's important to protect against these at all times, even when it isn't sunny.

 Finally, you may have noticed PA+ or PA++ on the sunscreen label.
 "This is the protection grade used by the Japanese to denote the protection of the sunscreen against UVA rays," says Mayou.
 "PA+ indicates moderate protection, and PA++ means very good protection against UVA."

 So we've learnt that UVA rays are responsible for skin ageing while UVB is what causes sunburn.
 Both can cause cancer, though, so it's important that you choose a product with a high SPF (UVB protection) and a high star rating (UVA protection) to ensure that you're fully protected.
 Mayou recommends using an SPF 50 with a high star rating "for the face, neck and dorsum [back] of the hands, as these areas are always exposed to UV light, be it winter or summer."

 How Much to Spend